 The Watershed Protection and Restoration Fee is identified as a separate line item on your real property tax bill.
 Please look at the links below for more information about fee assessments and the overall program.

-Questions may also be directed to Customer Relations at (410) 222-7582.
+Questions about the WPRF may also be directed to (410) 222-4240 ext.
+3322.
 Inquiries and questions can also be submitted via email